1Anka1/goit-js-hw-11/README.md

 When re-submitting the form, the button is first hidden and then displayed after the request.
 In response, the back-end returns the totalHits property - the total number of images that match the search criteria (for a free account).
 If the user has reached the end of the collection, hide the button and display a notification with the text: "We're sorry, but you've reached the end of search results.".

-Optional
-ATTENTION
-The following features are optional, but they will be a good additional practice.

 Notification
 After the first request, for each new search, display a notification with the number of images found in total (totalHits property).
 Notification text: "Hooray!
 We found totalHits images."